edgedb/edgedb-elixir/pages/datatypes.md

 # Datatypes
-EdgeDB driver for Elixir automatically converts EdgeDB types to the corresponding Elixir types and vice versa.
+EdgeDB client for Elixir automatically converts EdgeDB types to the corresponding Elixir types and vice versa.

 The table below shows the correspondence between EdgeDB and Elixir types.